 Employees Not Eligible for Faculty/Staff Parking Employees not eligible for faculty/staff parking privileges are listed and defined in the sections below.

 Graduate Assistants Graduate research assistants and graduate teaching assistants maintain student status and are eligible to purchase student permits only.

 Student Wages Employees.
 Full-time undergraduate students taking three credi hours or more and are working as wages employees.
 These individuals are eligible to purchase student permits only.

 Temporary Employees Individuals hired directly as contract employees of the University or through a temporary agency to work on temporary assignments.
 Parking permits may be issued to them at prevailing rates on a daily, weekly, monthly, semester or annual basis upon written request from the Human Resources Department.

 Student Defined A student is defined as an individual enrolled in a class offered by George Mason University.
 This includes Graduate Teaching Assistants, Graduate Research Assistants and Graduate Staff Assistants.
 Faculty and classified staff attending courses are not considered students.
 Refer above for faculty/staff definitions.

-    Non-Resident Students Students who reside in areas not located on George Mason University property are considered non-resident students and will be issued a non-resident student permit.
+Non-Resident Students Students who reside in housing areas located on George Mason University property are considered non-resident students and will be issued a non-resident student permit.

-    Resident Students Students who reside in housing areas located on George Mason University property are considered resident students and will be issued a resident student permit.
-Residents of the Student Townhouses are to be considered non-resident students and shall receive standard non-resident student permits.
+Resident Students Students who reside in housing areas located on George Mason University property, including the Student Townhouses, are considered resident students and will be issued a resident student permit.

 Vendor Defined Vendors are defined as those individuals using vehicles to deliver supplies from outside the University in support of University departments and contractors.